Skip to main content

 Hey kid, I know high school feels like forever right now, but it's not.
 Those people whose opinions you're so worried about?
 You won't even remember their names in ten years.
 Focus on the things you love, not the things you think you should love.

 You're going to make a lot of mistakes.
-That's okay—they're going to teach you everything you need to know.
+That's okay.
+They're going to teach you everything you need to know.
 Stop being so hard on yourself.
 The things you're embarrassed about now will become your best stories later.

 I wish I could tell you it gets easier, but that's not quite true.
 What happens is you get stronger.
 You learn what matters and what doesn't.
 You find your people.
 Trust the process.